martinezpenya/ED-CFGS-2122/UD03/UD03_anexo_EN.md

 ### Change Log

-- To save changes to a Git repository, it uses a three-tier structure:
+To save changes to a Git repository, it uses a three-tier structure:

-  **Commit** Contains information about the author, time, and message of the changes.
+- **Commit** It contains information about the author, the time and the message of the changes.

-  **Tree Each** commit also contains a tree where the names and paths to the les in the repository when the commit was made.
+- **Tree Each** Each commit also contains a tree where the names and paths of the files in the repository when the commit was made are recorded.

-  **Blob (binary file object)** For each of the files listed in the tree there is a blob, which contains a compressed snapshot of the file's contents when the file was made. commit.
+- **Blob (binary file object)** For each of the files listed in the tree there is a blob, which contains a compressed snapshot of the file's contents when the commit was made.

-  If a file in the repository has not changed in the commit, the tree points to the blob of the repository.

-  file of the last commit where the file changed.
+If a file in the repository has not changed in the commit, the tree points to the file blob of the last commit where the file changed.

 ### Reference a commit

-Each commit has an associated hash code of 40 hexadecimal characters that identifies it. in a unique way.
+Each commit has an associated 40 hexadecimal character hash code that uniquely identifies it.
 There are two ways to refer to a commit:

-- **Absolute name:** Its hash code is used (just indicate the first 4 or 5 digits).
+- **Absolute name:** Your hash code is used (just indicate the first 4 or 5 digits).

-  **Relative name: **The word HEAD is used to always refer to the last commit.
-  To refer to the penultimate commit, use **HEAD~1**, the third to last **HEAD~2**, etc.
+- **Relative name: **The word **HEAD** is used to always refer to the last commit. **HEAD~1** is used to refer to the penultimate commit, **HEAD~2**, etc.

 ##  Status and history of a repository